SmartTokenLabs/TokenScript/doc/design_paper.md

 There is no need to change the smart contract transaction rules.
 The online retailer can even change the shipping company when the product is first under-delivered without the user changing his token.

-This change illustrated that the business process should decouple from the token, instead, integrated through the token.
+**This change illustrated that the business process should decouple from the token**, instead, integrated through the token.

 ### Change in the market